ICB-DCM/cOmicsArt/docs/Transcript.md

 ## Wrapping Up ##

 When you have completed your analysis, you can download the report as an HTML file.
 This HTML file will contain a report on everything you did and all the choices you made, enabling you to recreate all results displayed in the application during your session, making every result reproducible.

-[With this I want to thank you for your attention and I hope you enjoyed the application][Keep?]
+With this I want to thank you for your attention and I hope you enjoyed the tutorial for our application.